venk120soft/work-related/Intro.md

 In 3 words: Process Oriented, Best

 My Name is Venkatesh Chunchu I'm an experienced software developer who constantly seeks out innovative solutions to everyday problems.
 Currently Working for Microsoft in Teams Admin Center Product.
+Also I have worked on Office 365 and Teams.
 I have extensive experience in working with Object Oriented Programming using .Net stack and Client side technologies using javascript libraries.

+Before this project I used to Work for Metlife which is one of the health care insurance provider. where in I was handling the team of 4 who is working from India and Srilanka

 Apart from Work, I enjoy mingle with friends and coleagues we go on hiking,playing board games, watching movies.